Speech to Speech Benchmarking Methodology

 Overview

-Our current Speech to Speech benchmarking evaluates native audio models - models that support native audio input and output - across two quality dimensions: Speech Reasoning and Conversational Dynamics.
+Our current Speech to Speech benchmarking evaluates native audio models - models that support native audio input and output - across three quality dimensions: speech reasoning, conversational dynamics and agentic performance.

 Speech Reasoning